Dionisiy/CA/a-closer-look-at-cssquiz.md

 * What does the following CSS accomplish?

 `.main {`

 `background-image: url("https://s3.amazonaws.com/codecademy-content/images/demo-image.png");`

 `}`

-Answer: Displays a background image for HTML elements with the "main" class.
+**Answer**: Displays a background image for HTML elements with the "main" class.
 Because the background-image property appears inside the ".main" CSS rule, it applies only to HTML elements with the "main" class.

-What is the purpose of the following HTML element?
+* What is the purpose of the following HTML element?

 &lt;link rel="stylesheet" type="text\/css" href="style.css"\/&gt;